mendix/docs/content/appstore/general/app-store-content-support.md

 The applicable level of service for Mendix-supported Marketplace content is equal to the Mendix SLA you have acquired.
 In other words, the same SLA conditions apply to support on Marketplace content.

-This means that equal response and resolve times are applicable, and the standard support process using the [Mendix Support Portal](https://support.mendix.com) h i to be followed.
+This means that equal response and resolve times are applicable, and the standard support process using the [Mendix Support Portal](https://support.mendix.com) has to be followed.

-{{% alert type="warning" %}} Content in this support category is supported as-is.
-When changing the content, the module will no longer be Platform-supported. {{% /alert %}}
+{{% alert type="warning" %}}
+Content in this support category is supported as-is.
+When changing the content, the module will no longer be Platform-supported.
+{% /alert %}}

 ### 2.2 Deprecated Support Category